 The unique amber sound of the Orchestra has originated in a unique place at the Baltic Sea – in Liepāja.

 “For the 28th time the festival stars will shine in the concerts, treating the audience to unforgettable moments of classical, jazz, modern and vocal music in interpretation of outstanding musicians,” says Liepāja Symphony Orchestra manager Uldis Lipskis.
-“The festival programme will feature conductors Gintaras Rinkevicius and Atvars Lakstīgala, Liepāja Symphony Orchestra and Latvian Radio Big Band, singers Maija Kovaļevska and Maria Mendes, virtuosos Michael Pipoquinha and Karel Dohnal, pianists Armands Ābols and Wilhem Latchoumia, as well as a premiere of Ēriks Ešenvalds’ Concerto for Saxophone and Orchestra with soloist Oskars Petrauskis, the Riga Chamber Choir AVE SOL male group, and Orests Silabriedis.”
+“The festival programme will feature conductors Gintaras Rinkevicius, Atvars Lakstīgala and Andris Veismanis, Liepāja Symphony Orchestra and Latvian Radio Big Band, singers Maija Kovaļevska and Maria Mendes, virtuosos Michael Pipoquinha and Karel Dohnal, pianists Armands Ābols and Wilhem Latchoumia, as well as a premiere of Ēriks Ešenvalds’ Concerto for Saxophone and Orchestra with soloist Oskars Petrauskis and the Riga Chamber Choir AVE SOL male group.”